History and Supporters

 Today the Cornell Lab holds some 40,000 dendro samples which it has measured and studied, and actively continues work building and studying long robust tree-ring chronologies for the Mediterranean and Near East from the present day back as far as possible.

-The Malcolm and Carolyn Wiener Laboratory for Aegean and Near Eastern Dendrochronology has gratefully received support from the National Science Foundation, the National Endowment for the Humanities, the Malcolm H. Wiener Foundation, the National Geographic Society, the Samuel H. Kress Foundation, the Wenner-Gren Foundation for Anthropological Research, and individual Patrons of the Aegean Dendrochronology Project.
+The Cornell Tree-Ring Laboratory has gratefully received support from the National Science Foundation, the National Endowment for the Humanities, the Malcolm H. Wiener Foundation, the National Geographic Society, the Samuel H. Kress Foundation, the Wenner-Gren Foundation for Anthropological Research, The Social Sciences and Hunanities Research Council, Canada, and individual Patrons of the Aegean Dendrochronology Project.